ecg-icas/icas/doc/next/_sources/reporting-examples.rst.txt

 Final remarks:
 ************************************************************************
  * In the :ref:`SQL note <SQL-note>`, the enrichment fields can be seen as a left outer join operation.
  * The reporting numbers may slightly differ (±0.005%) from the final billing values, due to the nature of the system where we store the reporting data.
+ * The API **does not allow to filter on the current status of ads**, which means the reporting numbers apply for **all** ads, including those that have been deleted in the meantime.
+Depending on API clients feedback, we might revisit the API and add support for such filtering in the future.